ManasviGoyal/ACAT2022-The-Awkward-World-of-Python-and-CPP/README.md

 ## Contribution Links
 - arXiv - [The Awkward World of Python and C++](https://doi.org/10.48550/arXiv.2303.02205)
 - ACAT website - [The Awkward World of Python and C++](https://indico.cern.ch/event/1106990/contributions/4991252/)

+## Publications
+To be published in _Journal of Physics: Conference Proceedings_